 No Maintenance Required

 Because these pedals aren’t fully hydraulic – as the hydraulic dampers don’t interact with the sensors in any way – they don’t require any additional maintenance that some hydraulic sets do.
-This makes them easier to use and somewhat beginner friendly, although again we must note that these pedals are not aimed at the beginner market (and they’re expensive too).
+This makes them easier to use and somewhat beginner friendly, although again I must note that these pedals are not aimed at the beginner market (and they’re expensive too).

 Aside from the hardware, you also get access to Heusinkveld’s Smart Control software for making even more adjustments to how the pedals feel to use.
 You can save your settings to various profiles, making for a very customizable and easy to use experience.